• Skip to primary navigation

 Champagne and many other cocktail recipes at New Year's will energize you the whole year long.

-pomegranate caipirinha cocktail in a glass to be enjoyed as one of the new year's eve traditions
+Pomegranate caipirinha cocktail in a glass to be enjoyed as one of the new year's eve cocktails.

 Good luck to you... and cheers to a prosperous New Year!